qiallyme/qilife-v2/src/qinote/README.md

-# ⚙️ Core
+# 🧠 QiNote

-Contains shared utilities, base classes, and foundational logic used by multiple modules.
+Quantum-brain-style notes and node management system with ORBIT logic and metadata.

 ---